What Is the Average Cost for Hot Shot Insurance?

 - A Commercial Driver’s License (CDL).
 Many states will require policyholders to have a valid CDL.
 This is to your benefit, as having a CDL will lower your insurance rates.

 Insurers will have different requirements, so keep this in mind when shopping around for coverage.
+Avoid carriers that suggest any type of temporary coverage if you are running hotshot as a fulltime job.

 How Much Does Hot Shot Trucking Insurance Cost?